-Conceptualising and counting manufacturing in the economy.
+How much does manufacturing really matter to the UK’s economic prosperity?
 A report prepared for the UK Department for Business, Energy and Industrial Strategy, by Jostein Hauge and Eoin O’Sullivan.

 This report by Policy Links for Innovate UK analyses evidence on potential benefits derived from the adoption of digital technologies in the manufacturing sector.